SUMNER COUNTY DEMOCRATIC PARTY BYLAWS

 SECTION 2: Unit Rule.
 No voting by the unit rule shall be allowed at any meeting of the County Party.

 SECTION 3: Open Voting.
 All votes shall be public and shall not be by secret ballot.

-SECTION 1: Committees Appointed By Chair.
-The chair may establish committees, selecting members from the Executive Committee and/or others, with the approval of the Executive Committee.
-The Chair will appoint all Committee Chairs unless the chair elects to allow committee membership to elect committee chairs and any committee liasons.
-Committees may be composed solely of Executive Committee members or partly Executive Committee members and partly others, as deemed appropriate to fulfill the object of this organization outlined in Article I, Section 2.
+SECTION 1: Committees Appointed By The Chair.
+The Chair may establish committees with the approval of the executive committee.
+The Chair will appoint all Committee Chairs and committee members.
+Committees may be composed solely of Executive Committee members or partly Executive Committee members and partly general members, as deemed appropriate to fulfill the objective of this organization outlined in Article I, Section 2.
 The Chair is an Ex-Officio member of all committees.

 SECTION 2: Term of Office.
-Each member of a committee shall serve at the pleasure of the Chair, but no longer than until the next convention or until the committee is terminated.
+Each member of a committee shall serve at the pleasure of the Chair, but no longer than until the next County Party Reorganization Convention or until the committee is terminated.

 SECTION 3: Removal of any Member of the Committee.
-Any member of any committee may be removed by the Chair whenever, in their judgment, the best interest of the Party shall be served by that removal.
+Any member of any committee may be removed by the Chair whenever, in their judgment, the best interest of the County Party shall be served by the removal.

 The regular order of business at Executive Committee meetings shall be as follows: